nicolasgoutaland/GONMarkupParser/README.md

 This is caused by __NSAttributedString__ internal behavior.
 Once a color is set, it is applied until a new one is set.
 To prevent this problem, be sure to have set a default text color in your parser (__defaultConfiguration__ / __NSForegroundColorAttributeName__ key).
 You can use __setMarkedUpText:__ on __UILabel__ / __UITextField__ to use default component configuration.

-###I am encountering some crash when using custom font
+###I am encountering some crashes when using custom font
-Be sure to use correct font name, or that font code you are using is right registered to your parser.
+Be sure to use correct font name, or that font code you are using is correctly registered to your parser.
 Want to dump all available fonts on your device and check real names ?
 Have a look [at DUMP_FONT_LIST() here](https://github.com/nicolasgoutaland/GONMacros#gonutilsmacrosh)

-###No new line are inserted using __&lt;br&gt;__
+###No new lines are inserted using __&lt;br&gt;__
 *__&lt;br&gt;__* alone is not valid in __GONMArkupParser__.
 Be sure to use __&lt;br/&gt;__.

 ###Color isn't applied
 Check that you color value synthax is correct.
-For more information on supported synthaxe, have a look at [NSString+UIColor here](https://github.com/nicolasgoutaland/NSString-Color#nsstringcolor-), that is used to compute colors from your string values.
+For more information on supported synthax, have a look at [NSString+UIColor here](https://github.com/nicolasgoutaland/NSString-Color#nsstringcolor-), that is used to compute colors from your string values.

 ### Did Kim Kardashian broke the Internet ?
 No, definitely not.
 I was still able to push to GitHub yesterday.